 With about a quarter of Canberra households owning cats, cats are significant part of our society.
 Cats provide love, companionship, and important health and wellbeing benefits to their owners.
 In return, it is essential that we provide safe and happy homes for them.

-We have launched a Draft ACT Cat Plan (the draft plan), which supports a vision where:
+Consultation has now closed on the Draft ACT Cat Plan (the draft plan), which supports a vision where:

 ‘All cats will be owned, wanted and cared for by responsible cat owners’